frederic-perez/AmE-dictionary/data/idioms.md

 __next to nothing__ Almost nothing; a very small amount.
 __next-level__ :dart: Especially good or advanced. _Mission Control in Houston had next-level simulators used to train their astronauts._
 __NGL__ _slang_ An initialism of “not gonna (going to) lie,” used in text messages and online communications to indicate one’s honest opinion about something, especially when that opinion may be unpopular, unexpected, or unfavorable. _Ugh, I’ve been so bored this whole break!
 NGL, I’m kinda ready for school to start again._
-__nice and (something)__ Very something.
+__nice and (something)__ :six: Very something.
 Used to emphasize how nice something is because of the particular quality named after “and.” _I love your new house!
-It’s nice and bright inside!_
+It’s nice and bright inside!_ _Ah, this lemonade is nice and cold—just the thing for such a hot day._
 __nice and easy__ _informal_ In a way that is slow, careful, gentle, or easy. _The pilot brought the plane down nice and easy._ _She hit the ball nice and easy._
 __nice guy__ :two: A teenaged or adult male who is dependably friendly and compassionate, to the point of being seen as too boring, unchallenging, or uninspiring to be romantically involved with. _I’m tired of just being the nice guy that no girl wants to date.
 I want to be seen as edgy, dangerous even—someone no girl can resist!_
 __nice one__ _informal_ An expression of praise for having done something well.
 (It can also be used sarcastically to mean the opposite.) _Nice one, Frank, now we’re going to have to rebuild this entire model from scratch._